-- Meetings with the Corporate Management Group and internal and independent auditors - Management's recommendation concerning accounting policies, accounting estimates, new accounting standards and significant single transactions - Critical guidelines and policies for internal controls and financial reporting procedures - Annual strategy, plans and review of status on financial reviews procedures performed by Group Finance - Communication from independent auditors to the Board of Directors, including monitoring and control of auditors' independence, review of audit planning and drafting long-form audit reports - Systematic review of the company's risk exposure - Cases received through the whistleblower system.
+- Meetings with the Executive Management and internal and independent auditors - Management's recommendation concerning accounting policies, accounting estimates, new accounting standards and significant single transactions - Critical guidelines and policies for internal controls and financial reporting procedures - Annual strategy, plans and review of status on financial reviews procedures performed by Group Finance - Communication from independent auditors to the Board of Directors, including monitoring and control of auditors' independence, review of audit planning and drafting long-form audit reports - Systematic review of the company's risk exposure - Cases received through the whistleblower system - Review of the company's annual, mid-year and quarterly reports.

-In March 2016, the Board of Directors elected Jesper Ovesen as Chairman of the Audit Committee and Lars Holmqvist and Lars Rasmussen as members.
+In March 2018, the Board of Directors elected Henrik Andersen as Chairman of the Audit Committee and Lars Erik Holmqvist and Lars Søren Rasmussen as members.